 1. Wrap your foam wreath form in ribbon to cover the raw foam.
 Secure the end with a dab of hot glue.

 2. Take a strand of white lights – I used 100 small white lights.
 You could use a battery operated strand or the standard plug-in version like what I used.
 Start wrapping the strand around the wreath form by securing the beginning of the strand on the back of the wreath form with a couple pieces of masking tape.
 Work your way around the wreath.

 3. Start adding snowflake ornaments, using your largest ornaments first.
 First I started by spacing out five of these large foam snowflakes around the wreath.
 Then I used scissors to poke a hole in the middle to put a light though.
 If you can’t find similar foam ornaments, you can always buy a sheet of white craft foam, trace a simple snowflake outline on it, and cut it out!

 4. With the 5 large foam snowflakes as the base, I started layering on more ornaments.
 I first just laid them around the wreath and once I had the look I wanted I secured them with a dab of hot glue.

 Some snowflake ornaments had a hole in the middle for a light to stick through, others I just situated around the lights.

 For those ornaments, I used a couple dabs of hot glue on the back to secure in place.
 I would just keep the hot glue away from the light strand to be careful!

-4. Hang with a pretty ribbon and plug in.
+5. Hang your DIY snowflake wreath with a pretty ribbon and plug in.
 The reflectiveness of the mirror behind the wreath makes it extra sparkly at night!